Taxation of NFTs in the luxury industry - a case study

 In its decision of 26 September 2016, the Federal Supreme Court had to rule on a case concerning the tax law admissibility of a provision in connection with an EU cartel fine.
 The affected X. AG filed an appeal against the decision of the Cantonal Tax Office of Zurich with the Tax Appeal Court of the Canton of Zurich, which upheld the appeal.
 The cantonal tax office appealed unsuccessfully against this decision to the Administrative Court of the Canton of Zurich, which dismissed the appeal in its ruling of 9 July 2014 on both state and municipal taxes and direct federal taxes.
 The cantonal tax office then lodged an appeal with the Federal Supreme Court in matters of public law.

-Workshop on "Tax Aspects of Financing" by Stefan Oesterhelt and Daniel Bieri on the occasion of the ISIS seminar "Current Tax Issues in M&A Transactions" on March 21, 2024.
+Workshop on "Social security law issues in transactions" by René Aeschlimann and Martin Leu on the occasion of the ISIS seminar "Current tax issues in M&A transactions" on March 21, 2024.

-Workshop on "Strategies and Challenges in Tax Due Diligence" by Matthias Marbach and Juliette Buob on the occasion of the ISIS seminar "Current Tax Topics in M&A Transactions" on 21 March 2024.
+Workshop on "Carve-outs and Real Estate Transactions" by Maxim Dolder and Gianfranco Gambaro on the occasion of the ISIS seminar "Current Tax Topics in M&A Transactions" on March 21, 2024.